snyderks/senior-design/assignments/Project-Description.md

 and accelerometer at each location.
 Data are sourced from an existing study driven by NIOSH to study behavior during lifting and will run in parallel.

-Auxiliary goals (not a primary goal for existing research but driving toward the purpose):

-- The ability for the model to work on-line and recognize unsafe lifts in near-real time
+An additional goal is to have the model recognize unsafe lifts in addition to classifying them.
-- A live demo with the sensor cluster showing the classification
-- More granular recognition of where, relative to the person, where they were lifting the object from

 Generally, the process will involve three major steps in developing the model: